statesman/tx-school-data/README.md

 Run `grunt watch` to relint/transpile/uglify your css and js files on change.

+## Deployment changes
+This uses the grunt-based [node-s3-client](https://github.com/andrewrk/node-s3-client) to publish.
+It's still under development and is not currently ideal.
+- store AWS credentials as the environmental variables AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID
+- the `public/assets/data` folder will need to be removed from the project before running either `grunt stage` or `grunt prod`.
+That directory will need to be uploaded using the AWS web client, which takes some time.
+There is [an issue](#4) with some ideas of handling this a different way, but I'm unsure how to exclude the `public/assets/data` folder from the initial upload.

 ## 2017 preparation notes
 In the `update2017` branch, Christian has:
 - Updated the script to so add the 2017 data, **IF** it is formatted exactly like 2016.
 I was able to replicate what Cody did with 2016: